engineerbaz/BAZ-learns/Cloud_Architect/04_Network_HuaweiCloud.md

 - NAT can deployed across AZs
 - It can be in Public or Private network
 - Public NAT Gateway provides SNAT & DNAT
-- SNAT allowing multiple private address to a EIP in diffent AZs to access Internet
+- SNAT allowing multiple private address to a EIP in diffent AZs to access Internet (Server to Internet)
 - DNAT enables multiple servers to share EIP so service in accessible from Internet.
-With an EIP a NAT Gatewayf orwards the Internet requests from aonly a specific por or server
+With an EIP a NAT Gatewayf orwards the Internet requests from aonly a specific port or server (Internet to Server)

+**Private NAT** Gateway provides NAT service for server in a VPC,
+- It is widely used in Enterprise Networks
+**Public NAT Gateway**
+- Using DNAT , Lets server in a VPC to provide service accessible form the Internet

 ----